 The Palazzo Communale is the town hall of Montalcino which was originally built in the 14th century.
 The palazzo has a beautiful architecture and an ancient tower is incorporated in the design.
 The façade is adorned with a coat of arms.

 Thanks to the rise in tourism, Montalcino has plenty of hotels to choose from.
 Most hotels in town are simple and comfortable, but there are also a few luxurious hotels.
 A majority of the hotels can be found around the center of the town and there are also a few good bed & breakfasts in Montalcino that provide good and comfortable rooms for quite low prices.
-Some good hotels to try in town are Hotel Vecchia Oliviere, Castello Di Velona, Hotel Al Brunello, Albergo Giglio and Albergo Bellaria.
+Some good hotels to try in town are Hotel Vecchia Oliviera, Castello Di Velona (which has also a spa), Hotel Al Brunello, Albergo Giglio and Albergo Bellaria.

 Eating in Montalcino

 Montalcino has a few small shopping streets close to the center of the town where tourists do most of their shopping.
-Most of these streets have small shops that sell shoes, clothes and other locally made souvenirs which the locals sell at high prices to the tourists.
+Most of these shops sell shoes, clothes and other locally made souvenirs which the locals sell at high prices to the tourists.
 The best thing to purchase in Montalcino is wine since the town is very famous for its many beautiful locally made wines.
-Montalcino is mainly known for its renown Burnello Di Montalcino, Rosso di Montalcino and the Moscadello wines.
+Montalcino is mainly known for its renown Brunello Di Montalcino, Rosso di Montalcino and the Moscadello wines.
 These can be found in almost all wine shops in Montalcino.